Top of Page

 Network-related costs mostly consist of fixed type costs, such as circuit-related costs of backbone, network equipment-related costs, network operation costs for network operation centers, and personnel-related costs to conduct network operation.
 Volatility of these costs may impact our financial situation and results of operations negatively.
 If we experience rapid expansion of Internet traffic, if circuit-related costs increase due to an increase in unit price for backbone network, if we are required to procure a greater than expected volume of network capacity, if we fail to procure the necessary network capacity, or if we contract more network capacity than we actually require to service our customers, our financials and results of operations may be adversely impacted.
 Payment for international circuit and network equipment is made with foreign currency and Japanese yen-based payment is based on foreign currency.

-In order to provide mobile services, we lease mobile infrastructure from mobile carriers such as NTT Docomo.
+In order to provide mobile data communication services, we lease mobile infrastructure from mobile carriers such as NTT Docomo.
 We pay them interconnectivity fees, a wholesale telecommunication service charge, calculated based on the “Telecommunications Business Law” and the “Interconnection Rules for Category II Designated Telecommunications Facilities,” which are both administrated by the Ministry of Internal Affairs and Communications, multiplied by our leasing mobile bandwidth.
-The unit price of wholesale telecommunication service charge is revised annually and has been decreasing.
-Until the fiscal year ended March 31, 2020, the unit price used for the fiscal years ended March 31, 2019 and 2020 was fixed in March 2020 and we recognize difference between our estimated and actual figures as cost fluctuation when the unit price is fixed.
-Beginning from the fiscal year ending March 31, 2021, under the future cost method applied, we recognize interconnectivity fee based on mobile carriers’ predicted figures and when the unit charge is fixed, we may recognize difference between such predicted and actual figures.
+The mobile interconnectivity charge of data communication service cost is revised annually and has been decreasing.
+For our usage during the fiscal year ended March 31, 2022, we recognized the cost based on the predicted mobile unit charge presented by mobile carriers which was calculated based on the future cost method and we plan to recognize difference between the predicated and fixed unit charge, which is scheduled to be fixed and announced around December 2022.
 How much we pay to mobile carriers is to increase along with increases in subscriptions and mobile traffic.
-Our results of operations could be impacted if the unit price increases or does not decrease as much as expected or if we are required to lease greater than expected mobile bandwidth.
+Our results of operations could be impacted if the mobile unit charge of data communication service cost or purchase cost of voice communication service increases or does not decrease as much as expected or if we are required to lease greater than expected mobile bandwidth.

 We use outsourced personnel.
 If the unit price of outsourced personnel increases, if we fail to appropriately manage outsourcing resources, if we fail to accumulate adequate revenue volumes to meet outsourcing costs, or if we fail to procure the necessary volume of outsourcing resources, our financial situation and results of operations may be negatively impacted.